Hignosisgitrepo/lms/README.md

 git status
 ```

-4.add all the modified files to your branch.
+4. Add all the modified files to your branch.

 ```
 git add .